-Due to the large size of the data available at each site, a sample of the patients at each site were identified through a validated process as described below.
+Due to the large size of the data available at each site, a sample of the patients at each site were identified through a validated process.

-Sample size requirements were calculated based on estimated rates for each measure by site using a calculator based on the calculation defined by Donner-Eliasziw^v.
-A discussion and application of the use of the kappa statistic in reliability studies is available in Sim and Wright, 2005.^v These methods were instituted in order to ensure that reliability testing and analyses occur on data sets that have a large enough sample size to detect statistically significant differences, thus minimizing variation due to the play of chance.
+Sample size requirements were calculated based on estimated rates for each measure by site using a calculator based on the calculation defined by Donner-Eliasziw1.
+A discussion and application of the use of the kappa statistic in reliability studies is available in Sim and Wright, 2005.2 These methods were instituted in order to ensure that reliability testing and analyses occur on data sets that have a large enough sample size to detect statistically significant differences, thus minimizing variation due to the play of chance.